Learn more about SmartMLS Rules and Regulations below.

-Note starting May 1st: All withheld listings will be required to be submitted to SmartMLS as a listing and entered into the Matrix system.
-There will be a special check box/field during listing input that will allow the list agent to specify that the listing is currently withheld from the MLS.
-Only the listing agent, listing broker and MLS Staff will be able to see the listing in Matrix.
-The Withhold from MLS paperwork will be required to be submitted to the listing as a supplement.
+Note as of May 1st: All withheld listings are required to be submitted to SmartMLS as a listing and entered into the Matrix system.
+There is a special check box/field available during listing input that allows the list agent to specify that the listing is currently withheld from the MLS.
+Only the listing agent, listing broker and MLS Staff are able to see the listing in Matrix.
+The Withhold from MLS paperwork is required to be submitted to the listing as a supplement.

 With a Delayed Listing, the seller wants to take full advantage of the exposure provided by the MLS’s 17,000+ Real Estate Professionals and their clients.
 The seller recognizes that their property is not going to be ready for market within 48 hours of executing the Listing Agreement, so they work closely with their agent to establish an appropriate Go Active date when the listing will go live on the MLS and marketing may begin.
 Market Time/Days on Market (DOM) begins on the Go Active date.